 - Debts that relate to spousal or child support.

 - All student loans – there are absolutely no exceptions.

 - Awards made for death or injury caused by driving under the influence (DUI.)

 - Indebtedness to government entities including fines, courts costs, restitution in criminal cases, and taxes (excluding income tax.)

 When a creditor takes legal action that results in a judgment against you, it may be possible to stop the creditor’s capability to collect.
 But it’s important to realize that the judgment will create a lien on your property.
 So, if you sell your home, creditors that have a lien on the property will get paid from the proceeds of the sale.

 While it is possible to file a motion in court that will avoid a lien when you file for bankruptcy, this isn’t always successful.
 Also, it doesn’t happen automatically when you file for bankruptcy.

 Some debts are dischargeable while others aren’t.
 But even if the debt is dischargeable, creditors often object to discharge.
 Even if they don’t object and the lawsuit is discharged, a lien might remain in place.

 If you are threatened with a lawsuit, you need the help of a professional.
-The skilled bankruptcy attorneys at the Law Offices of Stanley J. Kakol can help stop judgments against you before they are finalized.
+The skilled bankruptcy attorneys at The SJK Law Firm can help stop judgments against you before they are finalized.
 But to be fully effective, you will need to file for bankruptcy.
 The main question is whether a Chapter 7 or a Chapter 13 is the best route for you to take.

-When you call us, one of the Kakol Bankruptcy attorneys who work with me will assess your position and help decide which Chapter is best.
+When you call us, one of the SJK Bankruptcy attorneys who work with me will assess your position and help decide which Chapter is best.
 This will depend on the lawsuit or lawsuits you are facing as well as your personal financial position.